Campus: Columbus, Lima, Marion, Mansfield, Newark

 Remaining GE courses required for graduation

-- Second writing course
+- Second theme

 Students who want to prepare for the global work environment by gaining cross-cultural learning and an expanded worldview have the opportunity to examine social issues, human rights, health and mental health abroad.